-Therefore, the primary mechanism by which total fishing mortality on the Norway pout stock is restricted comes in the form of Total Allowable Catches (TACs), which are set each year (ICES 2023b).
+Therefore, the primary mechanism by which total fishing mortality on the Norway pout stock is restricted comes in the form of Total Allowable Catches (TACs), which are set each year (ICES 2024b).
+And the fact that this year the fishery is closed to promote stock recruitment and avoid the depletion of the fishery.